vikaspattathe/bikeIndexApi/README.md

 5. You can view and test api on your browser : http://127.0.0.1:5000/

+# Deployment Steps (Locally or in Cloud Environment)

+The project also has a dockerfile and the docker image can be built using the below command .

+docker build .

+The container can be run in any environment using the command .

+docker run <image_id>

 # USAGE
+You can view and test all the endpoints on swaggerUI in your browser at http://127.0.0.1:5000/

 ## User endpoints:
 GET  /bikeindex/search:
 Allows users to search for stolen bikes based on various parameters like location, duration, distance and manufacturer name.